Sustainable design: Sustainable architecture

 Sustainable architects design with sustainable living in mind.
 Sustainable vs green design is the challenge that designs not only reflect healthy processes and uses but are powered by renewable energies and site specific resources.
 A test for sustainable design is — can the design function for its intended use without fossil fuel — unplugged.
 This challenge suggests architects and planners design solutions that can function without pollution rather than just reducing pollution.
 As technology progresses in architecture and design theories and as examples are built and tested, architects will soon be able to create not only passive, null-emission buildings, but rather be able to integrate the entire power system into the building design.
 In 2004 the 59 home housing community, the Solar Settlement, and a 60000 sqft integrated retail, commercial and residential building, the Sun Ship, were completed by architect Rolf Disch in Freiburg, Germany.
 The Solar Settlement is the first housing community worldwide in which every home, all 59, produce a positive energy balance.

 An essential element of Sustainable Building Design is indoor environmental quality including air quality, illumination, thermal conditions, and acoustics.
 The integrated design of the indoor environment is essential and must be part of the integrated design of the entire structure.
 ASHRAE Guideline 10-2011 addresses the interactions among indoor environmental factors and goes beyond traditional standards.

 Concurrently, the recent movements of New Urbanism and New Classical Architecture promote a sustainable approach towards construction, that appreciates and develops smart growth, architectural tradition and classical design.
 This in contrast to modernist and globally uniform architecture, as well as leaning against solitary housing estates and suburban sprawl.
 Both trends started in the 1980s.
 The Driehaus Architecture Prize is an award that recognizes efforts in New Urbanism and New Classical Architecture, and is endowed with a prize money twice as high as that of the modernist Pritzker Prize.

+Several advances in sustainable architecture emerged in the late 20th Century that are now widely known by ordinary practitioners.
+These overlapping but distinct paradigms include Biophilic Urbanism, Permaculture, Biomimicry, Bioregional Planning, Regenerative Design, Circular Systems approaches ranging from Cradle to Cradle product design to the Circular Economy, Nature-Based Design, Net-zero Design, Nature Positive Design, and Net-Positive Design.

+These paradigms go beyond traditional sustainable design, which simply integrates sustainable design techniques and technologies into conventional urban planning patterns and building design templates.
+Instead, they represent a broader societal shift (from aiming for resource and energy efficiency) to creating environments that contribute towards net outcomes, such as 'net-positive sustainability'.
+Net-positive architecture aims to reverse planetary overshoot as well as improving socio-ecological conditions by changing the nature of built environment decision making, design and assessment.